 Parks, Open Space and Civic Space: Parks systems should include a range of amenities including seating, restrooms, drinking fountains, pet stations, and opportunities for shade and respite.
-A range of activities should be considered including community events, outdoor markets, and educational programs.
 Activities and facilities for all ages should be considered including playgrounds stages and universal accessibility.